solana-developers/solana-cookbook/docs/guides/serialization.md

 4. Client Account Data Deserialization (Client)

 It is important that the above actions are all supported by the same serialization approach.
-The included snippets are demonstrating serializaation using [Borsh](#resources) with examples in Rust and Typescript.
+The included snippets are demonstrating serialization using [Borsh](#resources) with examples in Rust and Typescript.

 The samples in the remainder of this document are excerpts as taken from the [Solana CLI Program Template](#resources)